 Read more about the benefits of reverse osmosis here.

 An emphatic YES!
 From a water purification process, Cloud RO and bottled water filtration are likely similar.
 Most bottled water manufacturers use reverse osmosis just like we do.
 BUT bottled water lacks the regulation needed to ensure you and your family aren’t consuming harmful chemicals.
 Multiple studies have found that bottled water contains heightened levels of PFAs, microplastics, and even arsenic.
 Furthermore, plastic leaching can introduce harmful BPAs after the water has been bottled and sits in the container for days, months or years.
 Last, but certainly not least bottled water is causing an environmental crisis.
 Over 1 million bottles of waters are purchased every single minute, and 80% of those are not recycled.
 So, for yourself, for your family, and for the planet earth, stop buying bottled water and start filtering.

 Read more about bottled water toxicity here.

 If you are a handy DIYer then yes, you can certainly install Cloud RO yourself.
-The process is straightforward and we provided detailed video instructions.
+The process is straightforward and we provide detailed video instructions.
 Cloud has a unique modular design that makes self installation much easier than other RO products on the market.
 With all plumbing related installations however, the risk of flooding is always a possibility.
-We encourage you to check out our $150 white glove installation service.
-One flat rate and you can book the install directly through our site with your purchase.
-With a click of a button, a Cloud certified technician shows up and gets the job done.
-Easy peasy.
-Whichever option you choose, rest assured that our Cloud Customer Happiness Team is always here to help.
+If you’re unsure if you can install, find a local professional to install your Cloud water filtration system for you.
+Rest assured that our Cloud Customer Happiness Team is always here to help.
 Email us anytime at firstname.lastname@example.org

 Do you know what’s in your tap water?